lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 Discussion of the specific choices of algorithm pairings can be found in {{sec-rationale}}.

-In terms of security properties, Composite ML-DSA is SUF-CMA secure only if both components are SUF-CMA secure.
-Specifically, that means the ML-DSA and EdDSA combinations are SUF-CMA, but the ML-DSA and RSA or ECDSA combinations are only EUF-CMA.
-This means that replacing an ML-DSA signature with a Composite ML-DSA signature with RSA or ECDSA could be considered a reduction in security if your application is sensitive to the difference between SUF and EUF security.
-Applications requiring SUF-CMA security are RECOMMENDED to use the ML-DSA + EdDSA combinations.
+In terms of security properites, Composite ML-DSA will be EUF-CMA secure if at least one of its component algorithms is EUF-CMA secure and the message hash PH is collision resistant.
+SUF-CMA security of Composite ML-DSA is more complicated.
+While some of the algorithm combinations defined in this specification are likely to be SUF-CMA secure against classical adversaries, none are SUF-CMA secure against a quantum adversary.
+This means that replacing an ML-DSA signature with a Composite ML-DSA signature could be considered a reduction in security if your application is sensitive to the difference between SUF-CMA and EUF-CMA security.
+Composite ML-DSA is NOT RECOMMENDED for use in applications requiring SUF-CMA security.
 Further discussion can be found in {{sec-cons-non-separability}}.